Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Spin-bath model

 Denote the eigenenerges of the ``perturbed'' Hamiltonian, $H_\mathcal{E}+ \lambda H_\mathcal{P}$, as $E^k$, and the corresponding eigenstate as $|k\rangle=\sum_n C^k_n |n\rangle$.
 The decoherence factor (\ref{eq:decoherencefactor0}) further reduces to a Fourier transformation,

-Here, the discrete sum is replaced by a continuous integral with a ``weighting function''---the global density of states $\eta(E)$. $F(E^k,E_n) \equiv \overline{|C^k_n|^2}$ is an averaged smooth function in continuous energy $E^k$ of the squared overlap $|C_n^k|^2$ between the perturbed and unperturbed eigenfunctions, which we call the \emph{overlap} (a.k.a. the \emph{spread function}).
-The local density of states (LDOS), a.k.a the strength function in the literature, is defined as
+Here, the discrete sum is replaced by a continuous integral with a ``weighting function''---the global spectral density $\eta(E)$. $F(E^k,E_n) \equiv \overline{|C^k_n|^2}$ is an averaged smooth function in continuous energy $E^k$ of the squared overlap $|C_n^k|^2$ between the perturbed and unperturbed eigenfunctions, which we call the \emph{overlap}.
+The local density of states (LDOS), a.k.a the strength function, is defined as

 Both the LDOS and the overlap have peaks around the resonance energy $E_n$.
-The LDOS was introduced and intensively studied in the field of nuclear physics \cite{Bohr1998-aa} and encountered elsewhere (see e.g. \cite{Gruss2016Landauer}.
-Using random matrix theory, it was derived to generally take the form
+The LDOS was introduced and intensively studied in the field of nuclear physics \cite{Bohr1998-aa} and encountered elsewhere (see e.g. \cite{Gruss2016Landauer}).
+In Ref.~\cite{Bohr1998-aa}, using random matrix theory, it was derived to generally take the form

 where $\Gamma(E)=2\pi V^2\eta(E)$ is given by Fermi's golden rule; $V^2$ is the average of the square of the off-diagonal elements of the perturbation matrix $\lambda H_\mathcal{P}$, when written in the basis of the unperturbed Hamiltonian $H_\mathcal{E}$.
-It is known \cite{Flambaum2000-ck,Santos2012-qx,Santos2012-lo} that in the weak perturbation regime, where the width of the peak of the LDOS is much smaller than the width of the global density of states $\eta(E)$, $\Gamma(E) \approx 2\pi V^2 \eta(E_n)$ can be treated as a constant.
-In this case, the LDOS reduces to a Lorentzian (Breit-Winger) distribution, whose Fourier transformation contributes to exponential decay in the time domain.
-On the other hand, for large perturbations, the LDOS converts to a Gaussian distribution \cite{Santos2012-qx,Santos2012-lo}, with a width bounded by the bandwidth of the global density of states.
+It is known \cite{Flambaum2000-ck,Santos2012-qx,Santos2012-lo} that in the weak perturbation regime, where the width of the peak of the LDOS is much smaller than the width of the spectral density $\eta(E)$, $\Gamma(E) \approx 2\pi V^2 \eta(E_n)$ can be treated as a constant.
+In this case, the LDOS reduces to a Lorentzian (Breit-Winger) distribution, whose Fourier transformation yields an exponential decay in time.
+On the other hand, for large perturbations, the LDOS can be approximated by a Gaussian \cite{Santos2012-qx,Santos2012-lo}, with a width bounded by the bandwidth of the spectral density.

 To provide a unified treatment of the decoherence factor, including the cross-over regime, we first note that the LDOS (\ref{eq:breitwigner}) is valid for an arbitrary perturbation strength \cite{Bohr1998-aa}.
 Comparing with definition (\ref{eq:ldos}), we identify the overlap function that takes the form